-Canon M10 versus Sony RX10 IV
+Canon M10 vs Sony RX10 IV

-The Canon EOS M10 and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were officially introduced, respectively, in October 2015 and September 2017.
+The Canon EOS M10 and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in October 2015 and September 2017.
 The M10 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-C (M10) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably larger (73 percent) than the Canon M10.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the M10 gets 255 shots out of its LP-E12 battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 IV can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.